Can you be in a wheelchair in assisted living?

 Residents live in their own private homes but can access the shared community areas with social activities and other conveniences.

 These communities are most suitable for those that can still live independently but want to have some conveniences.
-They are great for those that have trouble getting out and preventing isolation as they provide daily activities.
+They are great for those who have trouble getting out and preventing isolation as they provide daily activities.

 You will not get help in the communities with daily necessities such as getting out of bed and bathing.
 They are the least expensive of the three here and a popular option for seniors.